Chuck Jeffreys: Stunts

+From the late 1980s to 2016 he had worked on more than 60 films and television shows in various stunt roles.
+He was the fight coordinator for the 2015 television series The Player.

 As a choreographer he has worked with Jessica Biel, Willem Dafoe, Tobey Maguire, Ryan Reynolds and Wesley Snipes.

 He did stunt work for the film 12 Monkeys which was released in 1995.

 Jeffreys was also responsible for getting Darren Shahlavi the stunt work on Blade: Trinity.
-Jeffreys did work on Jump Street, released in 2012.
+Jeffreys did work on 21 Jump Street, released in 2012.
 He was one of the stunt coordinators for the 2015 films Black Mass, which was a film about the career of infamous American mobster James "Whitey" Bulger, and Miles Ahead, which was a film about jazz musician Miles Davis.